marananni/2022ws_do_mn/coursework.md

 Culture describes the overarching system of values and norms adopted by a group of people.
 It refers to the behavioral patterns in an organization that can be observed.
 Consequently, these behavior occur repeatedly.

 ### Definition of Organization

 "A GROUP OF PEOPLE WHO WORK TOGETHER IN AN ORGANIZED WAY FOR A SHARED PURPOSE." - [Cambridge Dictionary](https://dictionary.cambridge.org/dictionary/english/organization)

 An organization is a collaborative system existing for a specific period of time.
-With the help of personal or material task bearers e.g. people or machineries, tasks are carried out on behalf of the organization in fulfillment of the organization's goals.
+With the help of personal or material task bearers, such as people or machineries, tasks are carried out on behalf of the organization in fulfillment of the organization's goals.

 ### What is the definition of Organizational Culture?

-Organizational culture is defined as a system of shared values and norms among members that differentiates the organization from other organizations.
+Organizational culture is defined as a system of __shared__ __values__ and __norms__ among members that differentiates the organization from other organizations.
 In the ideal case, the organizational culture is accepted and shared by every member of the organization.
-It is a result of interactions and usually reveals itself in common practices.
+It is a result of interactions and usually __reveals__ __itself__ __in__ __common__ __practices__.
 An example for this can be, that every meeting within a company ends with collecting results and planing the next steps.
 Consequently, the organizational culture is based on unwritten rules of a social system, being expressed in all processes of the organization.
-The organizational culture makes the company unique; there is no other organization with the exact same culture.
-Since is it is subject to the interpretations of the individual, it is constantly changing.
+The organizational culture __makes__ __the__ __company__ __unique__; there is no other organization with the exact same culture.
+Since is it is subject to the interpretations of the individual, it is __constantly__ __changing__.

 ---